-Blood Lions™ is a documentary that sheds light on the South African predator breeding, canned hunting and lion bone trade industries.
-The team at YouthForLions are here to inform and engage with YOU, the young people of the world, around the these exploitative industries and how cub petting, walking with lions and volunteering at lion farms is contributing to their success.
+Blood Lions® is a movie that sheds light on the South African predator breeding, canned hunting, cub petting and lion bone trade industries.
+The team at YouthForLions are here to inform and engage with YOU, the young people of the world, around these exploitative industries and how cub petting, walking with lions and volunteering at lion farms is contributing to their success.

 Many lion parks are the face of breeding facilities!
 By visiting these farms and interacting with wild animals you are directly funding the captive breeding and canned hunting industry.
 There is no conservation value in breeding lions and predators in captivity, despite what the business owners might have you believe.
-There are a few ‘real’ lion & predator sanctuaries though, see the YouthForLions toolkit for important questions you need to ask to make sure you’re visiting a legitimate sanctuary.
+There are a few ‘real’ lion & predator sanctuaries though, see the YouthForLions toolkit (below) for important questions you need to ask to make sure you’re visiting a legitimate sanctuary.
 Read more here or watch “Should Lions be bred for the bullet?” for more information.

 Who wouldn’t want to cuddle a lion cub, right?
 Lion cubs are adorable!
 Sadly though, interacting with lion cubs tames them and this means that they are unable to be released back into the wild.
 By paying to pet a lion cub you are essentially habituating them to humans, so they become easier to hunt when they’re too old and dangerous to pet!
 Read more here or watch “Should we be petting cubs and walking with lions?” for more information.

 Walking with lions has become a popular addition to ordinary walking safari’s, giving the visitors a feeling of walking alongside a “wild” animal.
-The lions are trained to pose for photographs and cooperate for treats.
+The lions are trained (often using cruel techniques) to pose for photographs and cooperate for treats.
 The reality is that the owners of these lions are waiting for them to reach an age when they are old enough to be hunted.
 Read more here or watch “Should we be petting cubs and walking with lions?” for more information.